ff-bifbox: A scalable, open-source toolbox for bifurcation analysis of nonlinear PDEs: Theory and Implementation

 where $\widehat{\calF}_n=\widehat{(\calM{}\bqd)}_n+\widehat{\calR}_n$ denotes the $n$th harmonic component of the Fourier expansion of \cref{eq:nonlinearPDE}.
 Importantly, \cref{eq:HBPDE} is exact for a period-one solution, just as \cref{eq:equilibrium} is exact for a steady solution.
 Further, if $\calF{}$ is restricted to be analytic over the domain of the periodic orbit $\bq$, then the Fourier expansion of $\calF{}$ can be exactly constructed from the Taylor expansion of $\calF{}$ about its mean state $\bhq_0$,

-In the implementation, \texttt{ff-bifbox} truncates the continued Taylor series expansion in \cref{eq:HBF} at third-order, limiting the exact periodic representation of $\calF{}$ to systems with polynomial nonlinearities of degree three or less.
+In the implementation, \texttt{ff-bifbox} truncates the continued Taylor series expansion in \cref{eq:HBF} at third order, limiting the exact periodic representation of $\calF{}$ to systems with polynomial nonlinearities of degree three or lower.
 However, so long as $\calF{}$ is analytic, auxiliary variables may be introduced to reduce the nonlinear system to cubic (or even quadratic) order, so this restriction does not necessitate approximation at the continuous level~\cite{cochelin_vergez_2009}.

 Exploiting the orthogonality of the Fourier basis, a sequence of coupled nonlinear equations governing the evolution of each harmonic constituent of the periodic solution is obtained from \cref{eq:HBF} as $\widehat{\calF}_n=0$ for $n=0,1,2,\hdots$.
 More specifically, for the mean component ($n=0$) and unsteady tones ($n\geq1$), this procedure yields, respectively,